mykytamorachov/scafeinder/README.md

 Run MongoDB server.
 Create db with name 'scafeinder'.
 Run 'npm run build' to create application files.

 ## Webpack
-Run `npm run webpack` to generate the server file.
+Run `npm run build-server` to generate the server file.
 The server file will be stored in the `dist/` directory.
-Run `npm run webpack-w` to run webpack in watch mode.
+Run `npm run build-server-watch` to run webpack in watch mode.

 ## Code scaffolding